A Complete Cabot Trail Itinerary – 22 Incredible Stops

 Take a zodiac tour from a charming fishing village.

-As you continue farther north you must take a turn onto Wharf Road of the Cabot Trail.
-This takes you out of Cape Breton highlands national National Park for a little bit, but it is a charming fishing village.
+As you continue farther north, you must take a turn onto Wharf Road of the Cabot Trail.
+This takes you out of Cape Breton Highlands National Park for a little bit, but it is a charming fishing village.

 tours along the cabot trail

-Here you’ll see that classic Canadian East Coast view of Cape Breton fishing boats lining the pier.
-Walk along the beach and if you are up for some excitement, you can take a zodiac tour to do some whale watching.
+Here, you’ll see the classic Canadian East Coast view of Cape Breton fishing boats lining the pier.
+Walk along the beach, and if you are up for some excitement, you can take a zodiac tour to go whale watching.

 12. White Point